Out of the Furnace

-Out of the Furnace is a 2013 American crime drama thriller film directed by Scott Cooper, from a screenplay by Cooper and Brad Ingelsby.
-Starring Christian Bale, Woody Harrelson, Casey Affleck, Forest Whitaker, Willem Dafoe, Zoë Saldana, and Sam Shepard, the film follows Russell Baze (Bale), a Pennsylvania steel mill worker searching for his missing brother Rodney (Affleck), an Iraq War veteran who disappeared after engaging in a bare knuckle fighting match arranged by John Petty (Dafoe), an indebted bar owner, and Harlan DeGroat (Harrelson), a ruthless New Jersey drug dealer.
+Out of the Furnace is a 2013 American rural noir crime drama film directed by Scott Cooper, from a screenplay he cowrote with Brad Ingelsby.
+Starring Christian Bale, Woody Harrelson, Casey Affleck, Forest Whitaker, Willem Dafoe, Zoë Saldana, and Sam Shepard, the film follows Russell Baze (Bale), an ex-con steel mill worker in the Appalachian/Rust Belt region of Pennsylvania searching for his missing brother Rodney (Affleck), an Iraq War veteran who disappeared after engaging in a bare knuckle fighting match arranged by John Petty (Dafoe), an indebted bar owner, and Harlan DeGroat (Harrelson), a ruthless drug dealer from rural New Jersey.

 Out of the Furnace was theatrically released in the United States on December 6, 2013, and was a box office failure, grossing $15.7 million against its $22 million production budget.
-Despite mixed reviews from critics, the performances of the cast was widely praised.
+Despite mixed reviews from critics, the performances of the cast were widely praised.
 Affleck was nominated for the Satellite Award for Best Supporting Actor – Motion Picture at the 18th Satellite Awards, while the film was nominated for the Saturn Award for Best Independent Film at the 40th Saturn Awards.

 Plot

-Steel mill worker Russell Baze lives with his brother, Rodney, a four-tour Iraq war veteran, in North Braddock, Pennsylvania.
+Steel mill worker Russell Baze lives with his brother, Rodney, a United States Army veteran who served four tours in the Iraq War, in North Braddock, Pennsylvania.
 Russell finds Rodney at a horse racing simulcast.
-Rodney reveals the money he bet with - and lost - was lent by John Petty, who owns a bar and runs several illegal games.
-Russell visits Petty, pays off part of Rodney's debt, and promises to pay the rest.
+Rodney reveals that the money he bet with - and lost - was lent by John Petty, who owns a bar and runs several illegal games.
+Russell visits Petty, pays part of Rodney's debt, and promises to pay the rest.
 Driving home intoxicated, Russell hits a car, killing its occupants, and is incarcerated for vehicular manslaughter.
-While Russell is in prison, his ailing father dies and his girlfriend Lena leaves him for police chief Wesley Barnes.
+While he is in prison, his girlfriend Lena leaves him for North Braddock police chief Wesley Barnes.

-After serving his sentence, Russell returns home and resumes his job.
+After serving his sentence, Russell returns home and resumes his job at the steel mill despite its impending closure due to cheaper production costs in China.
 The same day, Rodney participates in an illegal prize fight.
-He was supposed to take a "dive" to repay some of the debt, but becomes enraged when beat up and defeats his opponent instead.
-The next morning, Russell finds Rodney's bloodied knuckle tapes and confronts him about it.
-Russell urges Rodney to work in the mill, but Rodney is too mentally scarred for a regular job.
+He was supposed to take a "dive" to repay some of the debt but becomes enraged when beaten up and defeats his opponent instead.
+The next morning, Russell finds Rodney's bloodied knuckle tapes and confronts him.
+Russell urges Rodney to work in the mill with him, but Rodney is too mentally scarred for a regular job.

 Tired of small money fights to chip at his debt, Rodney convinces Petty to organize a more lucrative fight.
-Reluctantly, Petty arranges one with Harlan DeGroat, a sociopathic drug dealer from rural New Jersey to whom Petty owes money.
-Meanwhile Russell wants his girlfriend back, but she is pregnant with Wesley's baby.
-Russell, visibly upset, says she will be a great mom.
-They part ways knowing that her pregnancy makes it impossible to get back together.
+Reluctantly, Petty arranges one with Harlan DeGroat, a sociopathic meth dealer from rural New Jersey to whom Petty owes money.
+Meanwhile, Russell wants his girlfriend back, but she is pregnant with Wesley's baby.
+They part knowing that her pregnancy makes it impossible to get back together.